binury/Toes.Socks/README.md

 ## Help!

 Please feel free to submit [RFC issues](https://github.com/buritica/mgt/blob/master/templates/rfc_template.md) with ideas for new utilities or even modules.
-I can be reached on Discord `@toes` for discussion, collaboration, or questions.
-I recommend avoiding the Webfishing modding Discord server.
+I can be reached on Discord `@toes` for discussion, collaboration, or questions. ***I recommend avoiding the Webfishing modding Discord server***.

 > [!TIP]
 > You can [reach out to me](https://ko-fi.com/c/993813af6b) for help with building your mod project.